casciand/aes-demo/README.md

 ## C++

-If on Linux or MacOS:
+If on Linux or macOS:

 ```commandline
 cd cpp/lib/cryptopp